Got an Alexa? You’ve Got a Polyglot Tutor That Can Teach You a Language

-Many of us have someone special living in our homes.
+Many of us have welcomed a special someone named Alexa into our homes.

 What Is Alexa?